-- Do not run through water!
-Never allow water, moisture, or any foreign material inside the case of the ESC or receiver. - Never use more than a 6-cell, 7.2 volt NiMH battery pack or 6.6 volt LiFe battery. - Do not attempt to connect the battery pack to the ESC in reverse, as permanent damage to the ESC could result. - Never cut or splice the ESC input wires.
+- Do not run the truck near water!
+Never allow water, moisture, or any foreign material inside the case of the ESC. - Never use more than a 7-cell, 8.4 volt battery pack. - Do not attempt to connect the battery pack to the ESC in reverse, as permanent damage to the ESC could result. - Never cut or splice the ESC input wires.
 Do not connect a battery to the receiver's (Rx) "battery" slot.
-The Rx receives power through the ESC itself which plugs into the Rx's throttle channel slot. - Always disconnect the battery pack from the ESC when not in use. - Be careful not to touch the heat sink as it can become very hot. - Do NOT use lithium polymer (LiPo) batteries with the Sprint 2 ESC.
+The Rx receives power through the ESC itself which plugs into the Rx's throttle channel slot. - Always disconnect the battery pack from the ESC when not in use. - Be careful not to touch the heat sink during use as it can become very hot.